chrsp/StrikethroughLabel/README.md

-# StrithroughLabel
+# StrikethroughLabel
-StrithroughLabel provides an easy way to animates strikethrough effect in a label using bezier path animation.
+StrikethroughLabel provides an easy way to animates strikethrough effect in a label using bezier path animation.

 ![](Resources/demo.gif)

 #### Version 0.0.1
-- **April, 2020** - StrithroughLabel 🥳
+- **April, 2020** - StrikethroughLabel 🥳

 ## Installation
 ###  CocoaPods